To change your logo go to the 'Page Master' under the 'Design' menu

-The island has been privately owned by the Howard family for decades, but in 2017 it was put up for sale (offers over £4.25 million), causing considerable uncertainty for the six people who still lived there.
+The island had been privately owned by the Howard family for decades, but in 2017 it was put up for sale (offers over £4.25 million), causing considerable uncertainty for the six people who still lived there.
 Perhaps surprisingly, a community buy was successful in 2018, most of the money being provided by the Scottish Land Fund.
 Whether the island can become economically viable we can but wait and see, and hope.

-There is, not surprisingly, a ferry across to Mull where in 2016 some nice pontoons opened, with diesel fuel as well as the usual water and electricity (how the pontoons will pay for themselves I just don't know).
+There is, not surprisingly, a ferry across to Mull where in 2016 some handy pontoons opened, with diesel fuel as well as the usual water and electricity (how the pontoons will pay for themselves I just don't know).

-The walk around the edge of Ulva House (1950s rather dull looking from the outside, to be converted into self-catering units) and the farm is really nice, and the 1828 church designed by Thomas Telford is worth a look, particularly the double tier wooden pulpit.
+The walk around the edge of Ulva House (1950s rather dull-looking from the outside, to be converted into self-catering units) and the farm is really nice, and the 1828 church designed by Thomas Telford is worth a look, particularly the double-tier wooden pulpit.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

-The not to be missed Boathouse café
+The not-to-be-missed Boathouse café

 The pulpit inside the Telford church